pickyourtrail_logo

 How to Reach the Democracy Monument

 The monument is located in the heart of the city and is accessible to tourists easily.
 You could hire a taxi from your hotel or resort if you’d like to reach here quickly.
 Or you could also opt for the public bus (lines 509 and 511) or you could go for the adventurous express boat ride on the Chao phraya river.
-Explore the vibrant culture, stunning landscapes, and rich history of Thailand with our curated Bangkok Tour Packages, offering an unforgettable journey filled with adventure and relaxation.
+Explore the vibrant culture, stunning landscapes, and rich history of Thailand with our curated Bangkok Package, offering an unforgettable journey filled with adventure and relaxation.

 Attractions Near Democracy Monument